software-students-spring2025/5-final-flowerofse/README.md

 pytest web_app/tests/test_app.py
 ```

-To coverage tests:
+To do coverage tests:

 ```
 pytest --cov=web_app
 ```

-To stop services and clean Up, see "Stop and Clean Up Services".
+To stop services and clean up, see "Stop and Clean Up Services".